dermatologist/cql-exec-vsac/README.md

 `ensureValueSetsWithAPIKey` function allows a UMLS API key to be passed in.
 Alternately, the UMLS API key can be provided via the `UMLS_API_KEY` environment variable.

+### This fork adds support for FHIR Endpoints
+Open FHIR Endpoints can be specified by passing in the `fhirBaseUrl` parameter to the `ensureValueSetsWithAPIKey` or via the `FHIR_BASE_URL` environment variable.
+(Note that the `fhirBaseUrl` parameter is optional and if used the UMLS key is ignored.)

 ## Downloading Value Set Definitions

 The `ensureValueSetsWithAPIKey` and `ensureValueSetsInLibraryWithAPIKey` functions are the only functions that attempt to download value sets from VSAC.
 Before they make a request to VSAC, they will check the cache.
 If the value set is already in the cache, they will not make a request to VSAC.
 Otherwise, they will use VSAC's SVS2 API or FHIR API to download the expanded codes from the value set.

 The `findValueSet` and `findValueSets` functions (including the legacy `findValueSetsByOid` function) do not reach out